gmalakar/Flouds.VectorDB/README.md

 - The `/vector_store/set_vector_store` endpoint must be called by a super user (admin/root).
 - You can use environment variables or config files to manage credentials and server settings.
 - The API is designed to be thread-safe and production-ready.
-- The project supports both [Uvicorn](https://www.uvicorn.org/) and [Hypercorn](https://pgjones.gitlab.io/hypercorn/) as ASGI servers.
+- The project uses [Uvicorn](https://www.uvicorn.org/) as the ASGI server.
 - For development, use the `FLOUDS_API_ENV=Development` environment variable to load development-specific settings.

 ---